-Varadarajan and Rideout~\cite{VR} and Dowker and Surya~\cite{DS} describe the models that can arise if the connectedness condition is dropped.
+Varadarajan and Rideout \cite{VR} and Dowker and Surya \cite{DS} describe the models that can arise if the connectedness condition is dropped.
 Here there is a fascinating extra layer of complexity: the causal sets arising are all obtained by stacking ``csg models'' on top of one another, and the sizes of ``later'' components may depend on the detailed structure of ``earlier'' ones if these are finite.

-The underlying reason that csg models cannot produce causal sets that resemble the observed universe seems to lie with the condition of Bell causality: it is possible to show that any process producing causal sets of the desired type (essentially, those induced on a discrete set of points arising from a Poisson process on a Lorentzian manifold) will not satisfy this condition.
+The underlying reason that csg models cannot produce causal sets that resemble the observed universe seems to lie with the condition of Bell causality: it is possible to show that any process producing causal sets of the desired type (essentially, those induced on a discrete set of points arising from a~Poisson process on a Lorentzian manifold) will not satisfy this condition.

 Our aim in this paper is, effectively, to study the class of growth processes satisfying general covariance: this class is vastly richer than the class of csg models.
-For instance, if we drop the labels $a_i$ from the causal set in Example~1, and consider the growth process that we described there as being a process on unlabelled posets, then the property of order-invariance again translates to general covariance.
+For instance, if we drop the labels $a_i$ from the causal set in Example~\ref{ex1}, and consider the growth process that we described there as being a process on unlabeled posets, then the property of order-invariance again translates to general covariance.

-Dealing with unlabelled combinatorial structures is often awkward; in cases similar to Example~1, it is also very unnatural.
-So we will deal with labelled causal sets from now on, and we want to express order-invariance in terms of notation similar to that used in Example~1.
+Dealing with unlabeled combinatorial structures is often awkward; in cases similar to Example~\ref{ex1}, it is also very unnatural.
+So we will deal with labeled causal sets from now on, and we want to express order-invariance in terms of notation similar to that used in Example~\ref{ex1}.

 We are thus faced with the problem of how to incorporate random graph orders (and other csg models) into our setting.
-The numbering of the elements that we used in Example~2 specifies the order of generation of the elements, and so these numbers cannot serve as labels in the same sense as the $a_i$ are used to label the elements in Example~1.
+The numbering of the elements that we used in Example~\ref{ex2} specifies the order of generation of the elements, and so these numbers cannot serve as labels in the same sense as the $a_i$ are used to label the elements in Example~\ref{ex1}.

 It is useful at this point to introduce another family of examples, in some ways trivial but in other ways far from it.